-We produce quality New Mexico honey in southern New Mexico, the Land of Enchantment, right on the border with Old Mexico – home of Billy the Kid, Smoky the Bear, majestic blue mountains, howling coyotes, brimming irrigation ditches, sandy deserts, bosque river valleys, beautiful sunsets, sparkling canyon streams, old adobe houses, mariachi bands, springtime dust storms, creaking windmills, bounding tumbleweeds, tarantulas, scorpions, red hot chile peppers, millions of cactus... and some of the finest honey in the world.
+We produce quality New Mexico honey in southern New Mexico -- the Land of Enchantment -- on the border with Old Mexico – home of Billy the Kid, Smokey the Bear, majestic blue mountains, howling coyotes, brimming irrigation ditches, sandy deserts, bosque river valleys, beautiful sunsets, sparkling canyon streams, old adobe houses, mariachi bands, springtime dust storms, creaking windmills, bounding tumbleweeds, tarantulas, scorpions, red hot chile peppers, millions of cactus... and some of the finest honey to be found anywhere.

-We are Gordon and Laura Solberg, and we produce honey and sell it at several locations around Las Cruces, New Mexico.
+We are Gordon and Laura Solberg, and we produce honey and sell it at several locations around Las Cruces.
 We have been keeping bees since 1972.
 Our hives are located along the Mesilla Valley from Radium Springs to Brazito.

 Honey is concentrated flower nectar.
 Bees gather this nectar -- which is as thin as water -- add a few enzymes, store it in combs, and evaporate out the excess water.
 When the honey is thick enough, the bees cap it over, and store it for winter use.
 To produce a pound of honey, the bees in a hive travel 55,000 miles and tap 2 million flower blossoms.
 Different types of flowers bloom at different locations at different times of the year, which allows us to keep the different types of honey separate.